pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 This principle states two essential things:

 - High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions (that is, interfaces)
-- Abstractions should not depend upon details.
-Details should depend on abstractions.
+- Abstractions should not depend on details.
+Details (such as concrete implementations) should depend on abstractions

 This can be hard to understand at first, but if you've worked with AngularJS, you've seen an implementation of this principle in the form of Dependency Injection (DI).
 While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
 It can accomplish this through DI.
 A huge benefit of this is that it reduces the coupling between modules.
 Coupling is a very bad development pattern because it makes your code hard to refactor.